mpaperno/skia-canvas/README.md

 #### Ellipse drawing option

-By default drawing complete circles with `ellipse()` and `arc()` methods stops at 360 degrees even if the specfied arc was larger.
+By default drawing complete circles with `ellipse()` and `arc()` methods stops at 360 degrees even if the specified arc was larger.
 For example drawing a circle from 0 to 450 degrees clockwise would end the path at 360 degrees.
 If you continue the path to another point/etc, it may not start where you expect.
-This appears to be default browser behaviour, however.
+This appears to be default browser behavior, however.

-This version introduces an environment varaiable to control this behavor: `SKIA_CANVAS_DRAW_ELLIPSE_PAST_FULL_CIRCLE`
+This version introduces an environment variable to control this behavior: `SKIA_CANVAS_DRAW_ELLIPSE_PAST_FULL_CIRCLE`

 Set the variable to "1" (w/out quotes) to allow `ellipse()` and `arc()` drawing actions to continue past a complete 360 degree circle if so directed.
 This is a global setting affecting both the `CanvasRenderingContext2D` and `Path2D` versions of `arc()` and `ellipse()`.
 It must be set **before** any calls to these functions are made, any changes after that are ignored.